Afoni Children of Hope Foundation

 Welcome to ACOHOF

-Together, we can help them heal from what they’ve been through, rebuild their futures, and grow up in communities filled with safety and love.
+Together, we can help them heal, rebuild their futures, and grow up in safe, loving communities.
 Your journey of impact starts here.

 What We Stand For